Montyscripts/SpeakSee-v1.5/README.md

 The installer will:

-✔ Install Python (if not already installed)
+✔ Check Install of Python (if not already installed)

 ✔ Download & set up all required packages